tapir-test/tapir-website/_docs/usingtapir/Documentation.md

 ---
 title: Documentation
 description: Additional documentation might help other developers, test managers and stakeholders to understand the purpose of a test suite, class or step.
+permalink: /docs/usingtapir/documentation/
+redirect_from:
-permalink: /docs/extensions/documentation/
+ - /docs/extensions/documentation/
 ---

 <i>tapir</i> facilitates the developer to write comprehensive and maintainable